-One day when Esther is waiting to meet a friend, she hears older girls talking about their boyfriends.
+One day when Mutoni is waiting to meet a friend, she hears older girls talking about their boyfriends.
 One of the girls confides, "My boyfriend is demanding.
 But he is the boy, so I just follow what he tells me.
 I just hope I do not get pregnant."

-Later Esther tells her Aunt.
-"Aunt, I am not ready for a boyfriend.
+Later Mutoni tells her mum.
+"Mum, I am not ready for a boyfriend.
 I do not want to be confused by a boy!
 I want to finish school.
 But in the future I may want one.
 Can I have a boyfriend who respects and listens to me, and does not force me to do things I am not ready to do?"

-Esther's Aunt replies, "Oh yes!
+Mutoni's mum replies, "Oh yes!
 Consider your parents and friends.
 You love them, don't you?
 You show them love in different ways.
 This is the same for boys.
 When you find someone who respects and trusts you, and you him, you can express your feelings to each other in many ways.
 You can write letters and poems.
 Share secrets and stories.
 Sing songs.

 As you grow older, you may feel attraction to a boy.
 This is normal.
 But acting on that attraction is a big responsibility.
-It is for you to decide when you are ready and what type of relationship you want.
+It is best to wait until you are older, have a caring partner and can decide for yourself what type of relationship you want.
 You are a special and beautiful girl, who can make great decisions!"